GR

 Pursue your St. John’s M.S. in Library and Information Science degree entirely on your computer.
 Our fully accredited Online Learning programs allow you to take courses electronically.
 Log in at your convenience to enter our virtual classrooms, learn from our accomplished faculty, and engage with classmates.

 Our online courses offer the same high academic quality that students experience on campus.
-Professors deliver lectures and post assignments via Blackboard, our electronic course management system.
+Professors deliver lectures and post assignments via Canvas, our electronic course management system.
 Students use it to attend virtual classes, share documents, take exams, and exchange ideas with faculty and classmates.

 You also enjoy the outstanding services available to all St. John’s students, for example: